tronixworkshop/tronixworkshop.github.io/_posts/2016-07-01-new-lab-build.md

 tags: [conduit, wiring, bench-building]
 ---

-It all started last summer, that is I decided to convert my garage into an electronics workshop.
-The first part was relatively painless, I wanted a nice bright lab so I good paint job was the first task.
-It took several coats and over several week to finally finish. <!--more-->
+It all started summer (2015), that is I decided to convert my garage into an electronics workshop.
+The garage has never really been used before and had been empty for some time, this would be my second workshop over the years. <!--more--> The previous workshop was a converted garden shed that has since been destroyed.
+I was itching do something and have a huge interest in electronics, 3d printing, and needed somewhere I could work without distractions, not have to worry about clean up, free to make a mess and organise my equipment.
+With this build I tried my best to document everything so I could write this blog.

 ![garage-before-work-started][garage]

+### Preparation

+The first part was relatively painless, I wanted a nice bright shop so I good paint job was the first task.
+It took several coats and over several week to finally finish.

 ![painting-electronics-lab][painting]

 Next of course was to improve the poor lighting, I added four more standard tubes, wiring these into the existing circuit made my head spin!
 Partly due to the extra wiring feed from light on our ground floor, as the garage taps into the ground floor sockets and lights circuit.
+The lights had a real bad flicker, I purchased some electronic starters to improved this and it also improved the start up time from cold.
+I wasn't sure whether to go with LED lighting at first, and thought it could be an improvement made in the future.

 ![adding-extra-light-electronics-lab][lights]

-### Preparation
+### Simple Bench Build

 Once the light were on, I gave the floor a nice new coat of garage floor paint to brighten it up a little and hide my messy paint drips.
 With a nice bright garage I needed a bench to help with conduit installation.
 I first went with the same approach as Dave Jones from EEVBlog, How To Build An Electronics Work Bench, but Dave used pine where I used timber and MDF.
 The result was too wobbly for a workbench but it was fine as a temporary solution to do some conduit installation.